rspraymond/rayperez.com/CONTRIBUTING.md

 - Ensure code examples display correctly
 - Test navigation to and from your article

+#### Adding a New Blog Post

+Add your post's metadata (title, date, path, and component import) to `src/constants/posts.ts`.
+This array is the single source for routing, navigation, and the sidebar.
+No other changes are needed.

 ## Release Process

 For information about the release process, versioning, and deployment, see [RELEASE_PROCESS.md](docs/RELEASE_PROCESS.md).